Professor Nicolas Moitessier, Ph.D.

 Nicolas Moitessier is an Associate Professor at McGill University, Montréal, Canada.

-He received his undergraduate training and his Ph.D from Université Henri Poincaré-Nancy I(France) under the guidance of Dr. Yves Chapleur within the Groupe SUCRES (UMR CNRS 7565).
+He received his undergraduate training and his Ph.D from Université Henri Poincaré-Nancy I (France) under the guidance of Dr. Yves Chapleur within the Groupe SUCRES.
 He carried out thesis research on computer-aided design and synthesis of carbohydrate-based biologically relevant molecules.
 He was first involved in the design and preparation of IP3 and Adenophostin A mimics using Sharpless asymmetric dihydroxylation as a key reaction.
-In collaboration with a theoretical chemistry group, he then focused on the computer-aided design and synthesis of carbohydrate-based antagonists of integrins.
+In collaboration with a theoretical chemistry group (headed by Dr. Maigret), he then focused on the computer-aided design and synthesis of carbohydrate-based antagonists of integrins.

 In 1998, he moved to Montréal where he joined Prof. Stephen Hanessian group.
 His interests involved the docking study and the asymmetric synthesis of conformationally constrained MMP inhibitors.
 He was also involved in a project related to the preparation of aminoglycosides as antibiotics and in the design and preparation of BACE-1 inhibitors.

 In 2001, he moved back to Nancy to start an academic career (Chargé de Recherche, CNRS) then back to Montréal in 2003 (Assistant Professor, McGill University).
 In 2009, He was promoted to Associate Professor.
-His current research interests integrates computational chemistry and organic/medicinal chemistry, spanning from software development to sugar chemistry.
+His current research interests integrate computational chemistry and organic/medicinal chemistry, spanning from software development to sugar chemistry and synthetic methodology.
+Among his achievements are the development of directing-protecting groups for regioselective carbohydrate functionalization, the development of a fully integrated computer-aided drug design platform (Forecaster) and computational catalyst/biocatalyst platform (Virtual Chemist), the development of novel methodologies for the synthesis of chiral cyclic and bicyclic scaffolds, the design, synthesis and evaluation of potential drugs with a focus on Alzheimer's disease and cancer.

-Nicolas is co-author of over 50 publications, 1 copyright, and co-inventor of 2 patents and 4 reports of invention.
+Nicolas is co-author of 76 publications, 2 registered copyrights, and co-inventor of 2 patents and 4 reports of invention.